airbnb/css/mate-api.md

-Why?
+>❓Why?
 GraphQL clients like [Apollo](https://www.apollographql.com/docs/react/) support auto update cache.
 If a cached object _already_ exists with this key, Apollo Client overwrites any existing fields that are also included in the mutation response (other existing fields are preserved).
 [Read more here](https://www.apollographql.com/docs/react/data/mutations/#include-modified-objects-in-mutation-responses)